StanleyPham/SELMAGitHub/README.md

 7. **Find all voxels with significant magnitude**
 In much the same way as step 2, all voxels are tested for significance based on their magnitude.
 8. **Cluster voxels based on significant flow & magnitude** All significant-flow voxels are first divided based on their magnitude values (significant positive / negative or not).
-For each of the six categories (2x flow, 3x magnitude) the voxels are clustered.
+For each of the possible six categories (possible or negative flow, positive, negative, or isointense magnitude) the voxels are clustered.
 9. **Remove non-perpendicular vessels**
 When switched on in the settings, all voxel-clusters (assumed to be vessels) are either kept or discarded based on the shape of the cluster.
 Depending on some user-defined parameters, the vessels are judged on whether they are perpendicular to the imaging direction.
 If not, they are discarded.
+10. **Deduplicate vessels**
+When switched on in the settings, vessels that are closer than 6 pixels apart from each other are discarded.
-10. **Report data of selected voxels**
+11. **Report data of selected voxels**
 For each of the vessels that has not been ruled out in previous steps, the velocity, magnitude etc. of each frame is collected and saved to a .txt file.

 # Settings

 The Settings window can be accessed via the settings menu.
 It has multiple tabs related to multiple parts of the program.
 An overview of the different settings is given below.
 Most settings also explain their use in more detail when hovering over the text in the window.

 **General**